Tuesday Tips: NYU Stern Essays and Tips for 2022-2023

 Change: [Any word of your choice.]

 If you feel daunted by choosing one word to explain your feelings about change, start with the substance of the essay.
-That means consider how you have embraced change and made it work for you.
+That means considering how you have embraced change and made it work for you.
 Did you need to pivot careers due to COVID?
 Have you learned more about yourself as a result of social changes?
 What did the past several years teach you about the world?

 Finally, this essay is an opportunity to communicate.
 Because Stern describes the school’s brand call to action, you should think about your brand.
 For example, if you are the kind of person who leads a team through a vision, you might choose Change: Inspire It.
 Or, if you are more practical, you might use the branding: Change: Build It.
 In conclusion, your goal is to choose the one word that speaks to your style and approach as a leader.